r-ss/ress_notification_service/README.md

 ## TODO

-Started as beginner practice in Golang and Amazon Web Services, I liked that and sometime will add functionality to filter specified notifications.
+Started as beginner practice in Golang and Amazon Web Services, I liked that and sometime will add functionality to filter specified notifications according to time and priority.

 ## Request example:
     curl --header "Content-Type: application/json" \